Bruce M. Stave: Career

 Stave began his academic career at the University of Bridgeport in 1965.
-He spent 1968 teaching as a Fulbright Programscholar in India.
+He spent 1968 teaching as a Fulbright Program scholar in India.
 In 1970 he joined the University of Connecticut and moved to Coventry, Connecticut.
 Stave subsequently held Fulbright scholarships in Australia, New Zealand, and the Philippines in 1977 and at Peking University in 1984–1985.
 According to historian Richard D. Brown, Stave was "recognized around the world for his leadership in the field" of oral history.
 He advised oral history projects and practitioners in Argentina, Chile, China, Costa Rica, Cyprus, Greece, Kenya, New Zealand, the Philippines, Poland, Slovenia, South Africa, Sweden, and Turkey.
 Stave retired from UConn in 2002 but continued to work for the university in various capacities.

 Scholarship

-Stave served as director of UConn’s Center for Oral History from 1978 to 2008 and history department chair from 1985 to 1994.
+Stave served as director of UConn's Center for Oral History from 1978 to 2008 and history department chair from 1985 to 1994.
 He was editor of the Oral History Review from 1996 to 1999, and associate editor of the Journal of Urban History, both leading journals in their fields.
-With Linda Shopes, he was co-general editor of the Palgrave Studies in Oral History series, which had published thirty volumes by the time of Stave's death in 2017.
-Stave also authored or edited eleven books, including Red Brick in the Land of Steady Habits (2006), a history of the University of Connecticut that was commissioned for the institution's 125th anniversary.
-Stave was a two-time winner of the Homer D. Babbidge, Jr. Award from the Association for the Study of Connecticut History.
+With Linda Shopes, he was general editor of the Palgrave Studies in Oral History series, which had published thirty volumes by the time of Stave's death in 2017.
+He also authored or edited eleven books, including Red Brick in the Land of Steady Habits (2006), a history of UConn that the university commissioned to mark its 125th anniversary.
+Stave was a two-time winner of the Homer D. Babbidge Jr. Award from the Association for the Study of Connecticut History.

 Service

-Very active in professional organizations, Stave served as president of the New England Historical Association (1994–1995), the New England Association of Oral History, and the Connecticut Coordinating Committee for the Promotion of History, which he had founded in 1979.
+Active in professional organizations, Stave served as president of the New England Historical Association (1994–1995), the New England Association of Oral History, and the Connecticut Coordinating Committee for the Promotion of History, which he had founded in 1979.
 He served as a vice president of the Connecticut Academy of Arts and Sciences and on the boards of the Connecticut Humanities Council and the Association for the Study of Connecticut History.
 In 2008, Governor Jodi Rell appointed him Acting Connecticut State Historian, in which capacity he served on the Connecticut Abraham Lincoln Bicentennial Commission.

-He was active in the UConn community.
-In 1976, he was president of the Federation of University Teachers during the campaign that brought collective bargaining to UConn, and later served on the executive committee and bargaining team of the university's chapter of the American Association of University Professors.
+Stave was active in UConn governance and labor organizing.
+In 1976, he was president of the Federation of University Teachers during the campaign that brought collective bargaining to UConn, and later served on the executive committee and bargaining team of the UConn chapter of the American Association of University Professors.
 He was an active member of the University Senate for many years, serving on the Senate executive committee and chairing several standing committees.

 Stave also participated in local politics and civic organizations.
 He was active on Coventry's Democratic Town Committee for many years and served on the board of the Booth & Dimock Library in Coventry.
 Stave and his wife co-founded the Northeast Chapter of the Connecticut Civil Liberties Union.